mozilla-spidermonkey/spidermonkey-embedding-examples/docs/Bytecodes.md

 Push a lexical environment onto the environment chain.

-The `LexicalScope` indicated by `lexicalScopeIndex` determines the shape of the new `LexicalEnvironmentObject`.
+The `LexicalScope` indicated by `lexicalScopeIndex` determines the shape of the new `BlockLexicalEnvironmentObject`.
 All bindings in the new environment are marked as uninitialized.

 Implements: [Evaluation of *Block*][1], steps 1-4.